Glenavon F.C.: Stadium

 Since 1895, Glenavon's home stadium has been Mourneview Park, located in the south of Lurgan.

 From 1992 to 2011, significant alterations were made to Mourneview Park in order to bring the ground up to a modern standard.
 Along the side of the pitch runs the Geddis Stand (holds roughly 1700), and on the other side the Glenfield Road Stand (holds roughly 2000), which houses away supporters.
-Behind one of the goals, the ground has the Crescent End (400 seats, and standing area), and at the other end the Hospital End contains a training pitch.
+Behind one of the goals, the ground has the Crescent End (standing terrace), and at the other end the Hospital End contains a training pitch.

 In addition to Glenavon's home matches, the stadium is also a regular host for Northern Ireland under-21 matches, and was the venue for several group stage games in the UEFA Women's Under-19 Euro 2017 finals.
 Due to the ongoing renovation of Windsor Park, Mourneview Park was chosen as the venue for Linfield's home ties in the 2014–15 UEFA Europa League.
 The stadium has occasionally been used as a neutral ground for Irish Cup semi-finals, most recently in the 2018–19, 2020–21, and 2021–22 editions of the competition.

 In September 2020, Glenavon FC unveiled a new 5m x 2m Digital LED Screen at Mourneview Park, which was supplied by FSL Scoreboards.
 It is the first of its kind anywhere in Ireland.

 On 12 April 2021, it was announced that Mourneview Park would be the host venue for the 2020–21 Irish Cup Final; the first time the final has been staged outside of Belfast since 1975.

 Mourneview Park hosted the second leg of the first round tie in the inaugural edition of the Europa Conference League between FK Velež Mostar and Coleraine F.C. on 15 July 2021, due to pitch redevelopments at The Showgrounds.

+Prior to the 2023–24 season commencing, the seated area of the Crescent End was returned to a standing terrace, with the installation of crash barriers manufactured by local company, Dawson Manufacturing & Engineering.